syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 ## Customize detail template icon

-Detail template icon is used to expand or collapse the detail content.
-You can customize this icon using the below CSS style.
+The Detail template icon is used to expand or collapse the detail content.
+You can customize this icon through CSS itself.
+You can achieve this requirement by overriding the below two CSS styles.

 ```cshtml
 .e-grid .e-icon-grightarrow::before {